Cambobug/Web-App_Search_Testing/README.md

 *Search Pagination Tests*

-Test 1: This test determines whether the pagination UI elements exist on a common search
+Test 1: This test determines whether the pagination UI elements exist on a common search.

-Test 2: This test determines whether the forward arrow UI element moves the user to the next page
+Test 2: This test determines whether the forward arrow UI element moves the user to the next page.

-Test 3: This test determines whether the backwards arrow UI element moves the user to the previous page
+Test 3: This test determines whether the backwards arrow UI element moves the user to the previous page.

-Test 4: This test confirms whether a search will place the user on the first page of the results pagination
+Test 4: This test confirms whether a search will place the user on the first page of the result's pagination.

-Test 5: This test confirms the ability to move to other pages by clicking that pages number, in this case the final furthest visible page
+Test 5: This test confirms the ability to move to other pages by clicking that pages number, in this case the final furthest visible page.